-Dental Insurance: is designed to pay portion of the costs associated with dental care.
-There are several different types of individual, family, or group dental insurance plans grouped into three primary categories: (1) Indemnity, generally called dental insurance, that allows you to see any dentist you want to accept this type of coverage; (2) Preferred Provider Network dental plans (PPO); and (3) Dental Health Managed Organizations (DHMO) in which you are signed or select and in-network dentists and/or in-network dental office and use the dental benefits in that network.
+Dental Insurance: Designed to pay a portion of the costs associated with dental care.
+There are several different types of individual, family, or group dental insurance plans grouped into three primary categories: (1) Indemnity, generally called dental insurance, that allows you to see any dentist you want to accept this type of coverage; (2) Preferred Provider Network dental plans (PPO); and (3) Dental Health Managed Organizations (DHMO) in which you are assigned or select and in-network dentists and/or in-network dental office and use the dental benefits in that network.

 Generally dental offices have a fee schedule, or a list of prices for the dental services or procedures they offer.
 Dental insurance companies have similar fee schedules which is generally based on usual and customary dental services, and average of fees in your area.
 The fee schedule is commonly used as the transactional instrument between the insurance company, dental office and/or dentist, and the consumer.

 The high success rates have been seen in the groups that implement and incentivized, rewards-based program.
 As much as employers are looking for a return on investment, employees are as well.
 We work with you to integrate additional wellness awareness and your workplace.
-Topics like Smokin Cessation, Stress Management, Healthy Food of the Month, etc. healthy recipe groups or even lunch-and-learn programs can be integrated into your plan.
+Topics like smoking cessation, stress management, healthy food of the month, healthy recipe groups or even lunch-and-learn programs can be integrated into your plan.
 We can offer:

 - Multi-faceted HIPAA Compliant Wellness Portal with self-directed healthy lifestyle initiatives